The Game Changers for the Insurance Sector: Mobile Apps

 The rise of insurtechs and parallel trends in other consumer-facing industries has users expecting a higher standard of digital experience with effective, user-friendly insurance mobile apps across the customer value chain.
-According to the Customer Behavior and Loyalty in Insurance report by Bain & Company, customer loyalty is being influenced by ecosystem services.
-Simply put, the ecosystem is an interconnected system of offerings from multiple providers, entitling consumers to meet numerous needs via an integrated user experience.

-An insurance mobile product is certainly a powerful tool that assists with building an ecosystem for consumers.
+An insurance mobile product is certainly a powerful tool that assists with building engagement for consumers.
 Especially since mobile applications are anticipated by many of them - 40% of insurance search time is already being spent on mobile devices and 45 - 62% of insurance users seek to purchase new insurance via messenger app.

 When it comes to consistently addressing consumers' needs, insurers surely have a long way to go.
 While many incumbent insurers have been generating some specific insurance products in response to changes in behavior of economic agents, they are still trailing behind in providing such products to users with the convenience and ease that mobile technologies can offer.